ekkus93/sparkle_motion/docs/OPERATIONS_GUIDE.md

 High-level adoption plan
 1. Introduce an A2A server (or client) shim inside `production_agent` so plan steps map to A2A invocations instead of direct FunctionTool calls.
-2. Wrap the existing adapters (images, videos, TTS, assemble, lipsync, and any future QA replacement) with lightweight A2A endpoints that expose the same payload schema they already validate today.
+2. Wrap the existing adapters (images, videos, TTS, assemble, lipsync, and any future stages) with lightweight A2A endpoints that expose the same payload schema they already validate today.
 3. Extend the artifact/telemetry hooks to include A2A trace IDs so cross-agent debugging remains intact, and document the contract for external partners.

 ## Release notes